Welcome to KARDS Help Center

 Battlefield view

-The operation cost shows how many Kredits it costs to move this unit or to attack with it.
+The operation cost shows how many Kredits it costs to move this unit or attack with it.

 Color coding